-We mix primarily in Pro Tools (versions 10 and 12), utilising a wide range of specially chosen high-end plugins, but we also have a few choice items of outboard gear from manufacturers such as Neve and SSL.
+We mix primarily in Pro Tools, utilising a wide range of specially chosen high-end plugins, but we also have a few choice items of outboard gear from manufacturers such as AMS Neve, Rupert Neve Designs and SSL.
 To see our full list of software and hardware, please click here.

 Please note that songs featuring more than 35 tracks of audio (stereo tracks counted as a single track) or exceeding 6 minutes in duration will incur some additional cost due to the extra workload.
 Please contact us for details.

 Mixing & Mastering Pricing